 Students have many options to challenge themselves in areas of interest.

 We offer these diploma designations: International Baccalaureate, Global Scholar, or Conservatory

 The current number of clubs offered in the Upper School

-There's an adage that kids don't care how much you know until they know how much you care.
+There's an old adage that kids don't care how much you know until they know how much you care.
 And developing a caring environment and establishing rapport with our kids is perhaps the most important thing that we do here.

 ~ Tim Bearden, Upper School Director and Chief Academic Officer

 Due to COVID guidelines, lunch selections are limited and are being prepared and delivered to classrooms.
 Students pre-select dietary options ahead of time.

 - An enthusiastic student with a high level of intellectual curiosity and a passion for learning